202C-Pilot/202C-Master-Course/week12.md

 Probably because of your exposure to advertising, you are intuitively aware of a wide variety of design strategies.
 But awareness is not enough.
 Technical communicators today need to know how to craft more than words.
 Although writing remains a key task, every document needs to be designed in a way that helps readers both understand and use information.
 Design principles like proximity, alignment, repetition, and contrast give you a vocabulary and skill set for creating and evaluating the design of technical documents.

-Glancing at a few pages from some software manuals or government reports will show a variety of strategies--and a broad range of creativity.
+Glancing at a few pages from some software manuals or government reports will show a variety of strategies, and a broad range of creativity.
 Design is not simply an ornamental aspect of technical communication, but a meaningful feature that aids readers in key ways.

 The principles you learn about in this lesson will apply not only to your Instruction Set, but to future assignments and all other technical communication work.
 In sum, for technical communication design is as important as content.